-Animism is the belief that animals, plants, rivers, mountains, and other entities in nature contain an inner spiritual essence.
-Animism has many forms, which reflect the geographical environment, the religious or spiritual cultural history, and the distinct worldview of the people groups who practice its various expressions.
-It is found in expressions of shamanism and neo-paganism, as well as other spiritualities (more below).
+Animism is the belief that animals, plants, rivers, mountains, and other entities in nature contain spirits.
+Animism has many forms, which reflect the geographical environment, religious or spiritual cultural history, and distinct worldview of those who practice it.

-The concepts aren't identical, but they do have overlapping elements.
-In shamanism, a person called a "shaman" attempts to engage the spirit world by means of entering into a trance, which is variously induced (see article for more information).
+In shamanism, a person called a "shaman" attempts to mediate between the human and spirit world, usually by means of entering into a trance.
 It is believed that shamans have the ability to interact with the spirits of deceased people; this is perhaps their foremost characteristic.
 However, shamans also may be called upon when certain calamities strike a community, such as a crop failure.
 In this case, the shaman may attempt to engage with the spirit of the soil, rain, sun, or another related agricultural factor to improve the difficult circumstances.

 - “Animism.”
 Wikipedia.
 "Animism (from Latin: anima, 'breath, spirit, life') is the belief that objects, places, and creatures all possess a distinct spiritual essence....
 Animism encompasses the beliefs that all material phenomena have agency, that there exists no hard and fast distinction between the spiritual and physical (or material) world and that soul or spirit or sentience exists not only in humans but also in other animals, plants, rocks, geographic features such as mountains or rivers or other entities of the natural environment."